Causes of Neck Pain from a Car Accident

 Some symptoms occur almost immediately after the accident, while some warning signs appear days after the incident.

 These symptoms include the following:

-- General back, neck, and shoulder pain
+- General back, neck pain, as well as shoulder pain

 - Burning sensations